Manage Debit Orders

 Notifications

-• Payment Request: This needs to be ticked and an email or mobile number must be captured if you would like to activate Payment Request > Please refer to Pay Now functionalities.
+• Payment Request: This needs to be ticked if you would like to make use of payment requests, and an email or mobile number must be captured in the notification section in the Masterfile.

 • Edit: This option allows you to make changes to the details that you have previously captured.